 David – Used Car Guys Ramstein

 Mannheim: The Mannheim Christmas market is actually made up of three different markets.
 The biggest is based around the famous and historic ‘Wasserturm’, and over 200 stalls offers a huge selection of gifts and lovely tasting food.
 Another is a more ‘handwerker’ market in the middle of the shopping area, which includes slightly more expensive but more traditionally made gifts and a more eclectic selection of food and drinks (hot whiskey if Glühwein isn’t your thing).
 But the newest market over the last couple of years has been the emergence of the ‘Marchenwald’ in paradeplatz – a forest which includes characters from children’s stories and activities for kids.
 This is also where the best food (in my opinion) can be found!
-Websites here, here and here.
+Website with details of all three markets are here.

 Baden-Baden: My wife’s favourite Christmas market is in Baden-Baden.
 It’s a small market in front of the famous ‘Kurhaus’, but really beautiful and full of lovely handmade festive products.
 It’s also not quite as crazy as some other markets so quite a relaxing experience.
 The pathway leading up to the market is flanked by flickering candles and several huge and beautiful stain glass windows each depicting scenes from the nativity, which have been created by local schools.
 There is also always a live band or choir on the stage in the middle of the market.
 Her best tip is to spend a day at the Caracalla spa, then just after dark go to spend a couple of hours at the Christmas market – it’s the best way to relax during the chaotic period leading up to Christmas.
 Website here.